- Education and Science»

 Straightening rivers, so water runs straight to the sea, instead of being absorbed by the aquifer.

-Blocking the earth's surface from absorption by building cities, and laying concrete and asphalt.
+Blocking the earth from absorbing rainfall by building cities, and laying concrete and asphalt across the surface of it.

 Cutting down forests that provide moisture to the air and cool the earth, so rain can fall.
 (This map shows the extent of deforestation worldwide in red.)